Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-A daily exercise program is a fun way to share physical activity with family and friends while helping establish good heart-healthy habits.
+A daily exercise program is a fun way to share physical activity with family and friends while helping to establish good heart-healthy habits.
 The following exercise guidelines for adolescents can help you and your adolescent plan activities:

 Adolescents need at least 60 minutes of moderate to vigorous physical activity on most days for maintenance of good health and fitness and for healthy weight during growth.